MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 ### Message-extension query

-The Teams Conversational AI library offers bot developers a more intuitive approach to create handlers for various message-extension query commands when compared to previous iterations of Teams Bot Framework SDK.
+The Teams AI library library offers bot developers a more intuitive approach to create handlers for various message-extension query commands when compared to previous iterations of Teams Bot Framework SDK.
 The new SDK works alongside the existing Teams Bot Framework SDK.

 The following is an example of how a bot developer can structure their code to handle a message-extension query for the `searchCmd` command.